eliasdorneles/eliasdorneles.github.io/site/blog/the-joy-of-yaml.md

 3. create the user facing features, either by old-fashioned Web app, or API + frontend app
 4. create an administration interface for staff users to update content

-<sup>(yeah yeah, there are cloud paas providers, nosql, graphql, brainfucql, yadda yadda... whatever, I said _traditional way_!
+<sup>(yeah yeah, there are cloud paas providers, nosql, graphql, brainfucql,
+yadda yadda... whatever, I said _traditional way_!
 By that I mean, people that learned like me =P)</sup>

 I want to talk about this last step: the admin interface for your internal users.

-When you're doing this for users that you can reasonably trust, that's where YAML can be of great value.
+When you're doing this for users that you can trust, that's where YAML can be of great value.

 ## Growing the admin interface is tricky

-If you use a framework like [Django](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/), you get lots of help for quickly having a nice helpful administration interface.
-With a few lines of code, you get something that users can actually use, which can be extended in many ways by adding a few other lines of more code.
+If you use a framework like [Django](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/), you get lots of help for quickly having a neat administration interface from the start.
+With a few lines of code, you get something that users can actually use, which can be extended in many ways by adding a few more lines of code.

 <sup>(If you're not using Django or something similar, you don't get much help
 and you gotta implement it like any other user feature, which means it's